 The Altur-Havaş-Free Turizm consortium had won the delicate on Sept.
 4 of every 475.5 million Turkish Lira ($71.2 million on that day's rate) offer, including VAT.
-The tender for bus transfer services to new Istanbul Airport cancelled.
+The tender for bus transfer services to the new Istanbul Airport was canceled.

 Subject to significant endorsements, the working time frame for the consortium was a 10-year term, beginning from the opening date of the new Istanbul air terminal on Oct.
 29.